 Did they see a therapist, and if so, who was it?
 What did they treat them for?
 How long did they have to go through treatment?
 Are they still currently seeing this therapist?

-Sometimes friends and family give the best advice, this includes other things that you are going through as well, so you never know, one of them might have a recommendation.
+Sometimes loved ones give the best advice, this includes other things that you are going through as well, so you never know, one of them might have a recommendation.
 It can also help if you’re dealing with loneliness, especially if part of the reason you’re seeking a therapist is for that reason.

-You can also ask your friends and family to try to find a therapist for you.
-If you’re comfortable sharing your issue with someone and you’re struggling to find the time and energy to find a therapist yourself (especially if you’re suffering from the problem that you need to see a therapist for), ask a friend or family member to help you.
+You can also ask your network to try to find a therapist for you.
+If you’re comfortable sharing your issue with someone and you’re struggling to find the time and energy to find a therapist yourself, ask someone you know to help you.

 Let them do the research for you or find a recommendation for you.
 You don’t need to go through this recovery journey alone.